peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Return Value:</b>

 Zero if the values are equal; a negative number if this instance is less, or a positive number if this instance is greater.

+<a id="CompareToValue_long"></a>
+### CompareToValue

+    public int CompareToValue(
+        long intOther);

+Compares the mathematical values of this object and another object, accepting NaN values.
+This method is not consistent with the Equals method because two different numbers with the same mathematical value, but different exponents, will compare as equal.

+In this method, negative zero and positive zero are considered equal.

+If this object is a quiet NaN or signaling NaN, this method will not trigger an error.
+Instead, NaN will compare greater than any other number, including infinity.

+<b>Parameters:</b>

+ * <i>intOther</i>: The parameter  <i>intOther</i>
+ is a 64-bit signed integer.

+<b>Return Value:</b>

+Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value, or 0 if both values are equal.

 <a id="CompareToValue_PeterO_Numbers_ERational"></a>
 ### CompareToValue